 Our primary uses of cash are to fund our operations as we continue to invest in and seek to grow our business.
 Cash used to fund operating expenses is impacted by the timing of our expense payments, as reflected in the changes in our outstanding accounts payable and accrued expenses.
 In addition, in connection with the establishment of FF Gene Biotech, we became obligated to contribute to FF Gene Biotech genetic sequencing and other equipment with a total cost of 60,000,000 renminbi, or RMB, over a three-year period.
-To date, we have purchased and contributed to FF Gene Biotech equipment with an aggregate fair value of \$2.5 million, all of which was contributed in the third quarter of 2017, and as of March 31, 2018, 43,600,000 RMB (or approximately \$6.9 million U.S. dollars) of our total contribution obligations remain to be satisfied.
+To date, we have purchased and contributed to FF Gene Biotech equipment with an aggregate fair value of \$3.0 million, of which, \$2.5 million was contributed in the third quarter of 2017 and \$510,000 was contributed in second quarter of 2018, and as of June 30, 2018, 40.3 million RMB (or approximately \$6.1 million U.S. dollars) of our total contribution obligations remain to be satisfied.
 Depending on the performance of FF Gene Biotech, this joint venture may never produce sufficient revenue to us to recover these capital and other investments, and could cause our revenue to decrease if any of our direct customers in Asia choose to order genetic tests from FF Gene Biotech instead of from us, any of which could negatively affect our liquidity and cash flows.
 In addition, although we have in the past made cash distributions for tax and other purposes to the equity holders of our predecessor, we do not expect to use our cash make these or any other types of distributions or dividends in the foreseeable future.